viotti/ringmaster/README.md

 2. Download and Install Python 3.4 from http://www.python.org/downloads.

-3. Install **aiozmq** and **ringmaster**.
+3. Install Ringmaster.

-        /Library/Frameworks/Python.framework/Versions/3.4/bin/pip3 install aiozmq ringmaster
+        /Library/Frameworks/Python.framework/Versions/3.4/bin/pip3 install ringmaster

-The install order is important.
+This install order is important.
 It will make Python link with the ActiveTcl library, instead of linking with the library shipped with OS X.

 Optionally, put the Python 3 binaries in your **PATH**.